Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 including the application of disclosure- limiting processes.
-For big data, many of these same operations could be needed to some extent, depending upon requirements of the data, its uses, and the prevailing statutory requirements.
+For big data, many of these same operations could be needed to some extent, depending upon requirements of the data, its uses, and the prevailing statutory requirements^[For example, Title 13 in the US code is explicit in terms of data statutory protections and—as you will see in the next chapter— can have substantial impact on the quality of subsequent inference.].
 Of all the operations comprising data processing, the area that has the greatest potential to both alter data quality and consume vast resources is data editing.
 For example, Biemer and Lyberg [@biemer2003] note that national statistical offices may